Question: What are gym owners looking for, and what should I look for bearing that in mind?

 How important is it to do a proper nutrition qualification as part of my PT qualification?

 When choosing a training provider, avoid short courses and the ones that are fully online qualifications.
 Your training will be the most important part in the start of your career and taking time with your learning and making sure you don’t rush your qualification is the most important thing.
-Spending months rather than weeks gives you a much better advantage of becoming successful in the industry.
+Spending months rather than weeks gives you a much better

 What should I avoid when choosing a training course/provider?